uccser/cs-unplugged/csunplugged/resources/content/en/searching-cards.md

 # Searching Cards

-This resource contains printouts for the Searching Cards activity
+This resource contains printouts for searching algorithms activities.